rheachandok/DL_Final_Proj/README.md

 Please implement your own training script and model architecture as a part of this existing codebase.

 ### Evaluation
 The probing evaluation is already implemented for you.
 It's inside `main.py`.
-You just need to add / change some code marked by #TODOs, namely initialize, load your model.
+You just need to add change some code marked by #TODOs, namely initialize, load your model.
+You can also change how your model handle forward pass marked by #TODOs inside `evaluator.py`. **DO NOT** change any other parts of `main.py` and `evaluator.py`.

 Just run `python main.py` to evaluate your model.